raspberrypilearning/sock-puppet/en/step_9.md

 --- task ---
 ### Use card for the board

-Attach the board to a bit of card with a band.
+Attach the micro:bit board to a bit of cardboard with an elastic band.

 ![ALT TEXT](images/attach-2.jpg)
 --- /task ---